yhaw12/DMC-Laboratory/README.md

-this is react project with expressjs that invloves creating a laboratory management system.
+this is react project with expressjs that involves creating a laboratory management system.